post

 Joe wearing his new Aloha shirt featuring Frangipangi flowers on a dark red background.

 I then go ashore, walking 10 minutes to the two resorts and shops on the nearby shores of Nawiliwili Bay.
 I find a shop selling 100% cotton Aloha shirts, so I buy a nice-looking one with Frangipani flowers on a deep red background.
-It looks quite classy, and I think it will match the Ultra Red on my new Tesla Model S!
+I think it looks quite classy, and I think it will match the Ultra Red on my new Tesla Model S!
 After taking a few photos along the beautiful beach, I walk back to the ship, and have a Tribeca pizza and Heineken beer for lunch outside.

 Le Boreal, a Ponant premium cruise ship docks in the harbour midday.
 It is quite small with a 264 passenger capacity, and a very sleek design.